AlignmentResearch/KataGoVisualizer/streamlit_app/README.md

 The command `dtale-streamlit` starts a webserver that runs both [Dtale](https://github.com/man-group/dtale) (an webapp for viewing and analyzing tabular data) and [Streamlit](https://streamlit.io/) (a python webapp framework).
 This command is a [hack implemented by Dtale](https://github.com/man-group/dtale/blob/master/docs/EMBEDDED_STREAMLIT.md) so that you can run these two apps on one server and embed Dtale iframes within Streamlit.

 The second process, `python parsing_server.py`, listens on port `6536`, using `multiprocessing.connection.Listener`.
 This port is not exposed outside the container, it is only used by the other process to parse sgf files.
 The reason for this being a separate server is that Streamlit apps cannot start `multiprocessing` tasks in a user session, which is essential to quickly parse large files.

+The Docker container call also optionally run ngrok, which exposes the webapp to the internet.

 The project depends on a [custom fork of Dtale](https://github.com/UFO-101/dtale).
 It has two additional features.
  1. The frontend reports the last clicked cell to the backend which can be accessed with `global_state.get_last_clicked_cell(data_id)`.
 This us to display the Go game when the user clicks on a row in the table.